How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 How Do You Measure VO2 Max?

-The only real way to measure VO2 max is in a laboratory setting using a metabolic cart and specific VO2 max protocols that have been developed; otherwise, you can calculate VO2 max based on various VO2 max protocols that estimate VO2 max using heart rate.
+The only reliable method for measuring VO2 max is in a laboratory setting using a metabolic cart and specific protocols developed for this purpose.
+Alternatively, you can estimate VO2 max based on various protocols that use heart rate.

 Graded Exercise Test